tuftsenigma/idhacks-workshop/README.md

 ![alt text](imgs/site.png)

-So we have our data.
+This is our data.
 Let's make something with it.

 ## Setup